Coolidge Arkansas Open

 Tournament Structure

-Participants will begin Saturday with a topic seminar from a subject matter expert with lunch and four rounds of competition for all competitors to follow.
+Participants will begin Saturday with a topic seminar from a subject matter expert, followed by lunch and four rounds of competition for all competitors.
 Competitors will be paired randomly for round one, and paired high-low within brackets thereafter.
 To clarify, this means students debate an opponent with the same win-loss record as their own from round two onwards.

-The top four finishers will each receive an invitation to the 2025 Coolidge Cup, which is a national invitational speech and debate tournament sponsored by the Calvin Coolidge Presidential Foundation and held in President Coolidge’s historic hometown of Plymouth, Vermont, on July 2-4, 2025.
+The top four finishers in the Open/Varsity division will each receive an invitation and paid travel to the 2026 Coolidge Cup, which is a national invitational speech and debate tournament sponsored by the Calvin Coolidge Presidential Foundation and held in President Coolidge’s historic hometown of Plymouth, Vermont, on July 2-4, 2026.
 Learn more about the Coolidge Cup.

 Format and Style

 Students will compete in the Coolidge 1v1 debate format, the same format that is used at the Coolidge Cup.
-For those new to debating in this format, we highly recommend reviewing our Debate Guide, which provides information about this particular style and rules.
+For those new to debating in this format, we highly recommend reviewing our debate education resources that provide information about this particular style and rules.
 Consistent with Coolidge debate’s mission, this tournament will recruit and use volunteer citizen judges.
-Schools are not required to provide judges for this tournament, but are encouraged to do so at a ratio of one judge for every two competitors or fraction thereof.
+Schools are not required to provide judges for this tournament but are encouraged to do so at a ratio of one judge for every two competitors or fraction thereof.
 Please ensure that any volunteer judges you recruit are familiar with the Coolidge format and its mission to remain accessible and persuasive for a broad, civic audience.

 Questions